drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/EI/WCP.md

-The detailed guidelines on WCP and submission requirements are summarized in LTA’s Code of Practice “Street Work Proposals Relating to Development Works” via [LTA's website](https://www.lta.gov.sg/content/ltagov/en.html).
+The detailed guidelines on WCP and submission requirements are summarized in LTA’s Code of Practice "Street Work Proposals Relating to Development Works" via [LTA's website](https://www.lta.gov.sg/content/ltagov/en.html).